Wavelet resolution and Sobolev regularity of Calder\'on-Zygmund operators on domains: Sobolev regularity of compressions

 \end{cor} Observe that the conditions on $\aa$ assumed in the above corollary characterize the $(k,0)$-forms on $\R^d$ which preserve the \textit{homogeneous} Sobolev space $\dot W^{k, p}(\mathbb R^d)$ \cite{diplinio22wrt}.
 In particular, the (adjoint forms to) smooth convolution type Calder\'on-Zygmund operators on $\R^d$, which are the objects of the $T(P)$ theorem of Prats and Tolsa \cite {prats-tolsa} fall into the scope of Corollary \ref{cor:compress}.
 Lemma \ref{l:worse} below shows that the testing condition \eqref{e:PT2} imposed in \cite[Thms.\ 1.1 and 1.2]{prats-tolsa} controls the unweighted Carleson norm component $\|\Lambda_\Omega\|_{\mathrm{Carl}(k, p)}$ appearing in our corollary. \begin{lemma} If

-then $\mathfrak b^{\alpha,\gamma} \in \mathrm{Carl}^{k-|\gamma|,p}(\Omega)$ for all $|\alpha|=k$ and $|\gamma| \le k-1$. \end{lemma} Thus, Corollary \ref{cor:compress} fully recovers the main result of \cite{prats-tolsa} extending the scope to unbounded domains, suitable non-convolution-type operators, and weighted Sobolev spaces.
+then $\mathfrak b^{\alpha,\gamma} \in \mathrm{Carl}^{k-|\gamma|,p}(\Omega)$ for all $|\alpha|=k$ and $|\gamma| \le k-1$. \end{lemma} Thus, Corollary \ref{cor:compress} fully recovers the main result of \cite{prats-tolsa} extending the scope to unbounded uniform domains, suitable non-convolution-type operators, and weighted So\-bo\-lev spaces.
 Furthermore, as shown by the results of \S\ref{sec:pp}, the testing condition based on finiteness of $\|\Lambda_\Omega\|_{\mathrm{Carl}(k, p)}$ is necessary and sufficient.
 In contrast, the testing condition \eqref{e:PT2} used in \cite{prats-tolsa} is only necessary when $k=1$ and $\Omega$ is bounded.